Koena-C/alx-low_level_programming/0x00-hello_world/README.md

-script that generate the assembly code of a C code and save it in an output file
+script that compiles a C file and create an execute named cisfun